YevhenBiiak/06-Audio-Player/README.md

 # 06-Audio-Player

-### Education project (No storyboard, No UITableView)
+### No Storyboard, no UITableView

-The audio player loads the songs from the bundle.
+The audio player loads songs from the bundle and takes metadata (artwork, title, artist) from each song.
-Takes metadata (artwork, title, artist) from each song.
+The audio player plays songs in the background and displays the current song on the lock screen and in the control panel.
-Plays in the background.
-Displays the current song on the lock screen and in the control panel.
+It also allows for playback control from the remote control panel.
-Playback control from remote control panel.
-Change playback mode (once, repeat one, repeat playlist, shuffle).
+Users can change playback mode (once, repeat one, repeat playlist, shuffle) and system volume.
-Change system volume.
-Seek slider changes current playing time
+The time slider changes the current playing time.

 | Used UI Elements | Additionally |
 --- | ---